Acknowledging our mentors is a key authoring strategy!

 There are so many aspects to the art and science of writing that it is easy to lose focus of mechanical details while completing a project.
-Empowering your words fully means having access to technical experts for fiction as well as non-fiction.
+Empowering your words fully means having access to our mentors and technical experts for fiction as well as non-fiction.
 Sometimes when we think of the people who’ve advised us about our work—or regarding life in general—it’s difficult to remember them all.
 But the demands of book publishing eventually require authors to compose an acknowledgments section.
 Beyond being a gracious act, it can be a key authoring strategy in gaining the respect of those who help you, as well as your readership.

 In my own experience, I have learned that it is not good to wait until the end to begin documenting everyone who has contributed to your final product.
 The simplest solution to this aspect of the editorial process is to keep notes on the people and organizations that are of assistance to us as a project develops.
 As I have moved from Prospect for Murder to Murder on Mokulua Drive, and from Murders of Conveyance to Yen For Murder, I have copied the Notes and Acknowledgment portion from one manuscript into the next.
 After removing references that are not pertinent to the current work, I continue to make quick notes as I progress through each book.
 By the end of a project, I may not have beautifully composed text, but I have complete references that will allow me to polish the section.